minetest-mods-camp/witches/README.md

   Thanks to rubenwardy for awesome help and the Minetest ContentDB Thanks to everyone in the Minetest forums and IRC for just being great!
   Thanks to ctate for naming the witches first spell "Yeet"!
+  Thanks to kristovish for testing and providing crash reports from their live populated server!

 GET MINETEST: https://www.minetest.net/